netham45/screamrouter/readme.md

 * Uses ffmpeg to mix sources together into final sink stream to be played to the Scream sink
 * Can use ffmpeg to delay any sink, route, source, or group so sinks line up better
 * Can adjust equalization for any sink, route, source, or group
+* Contains a plugin system to easily allow additional sources to be added

 ![Screenshot of ScreamRouter Equalizer](/images/Equalizer.png)